Journal

 Remind yourself of the qualities and attitudes you want to recognize in yourself as you approach the last hours of this life and are making the (very) emotional assessment of the years that are nearly at an end.

-There’s a better way than perfection.
+There’s a better filter than perfection.
 There’s a better way than worrying about what other people (might) say.
-It starts with the fundamental decision about how you want to live, and a disciplined mind that can lead you in that direction.
+It starts with the Fundamental Decision about how you want to live, and train your mind to be able to live that way.

 Through the good times and through the bad times.